18F/micropurchase-api-docs/README.md

-## 18F Guides Template
+## 18F micro-purchase API

+This repo contains documentation for 18F's micro-purchase API.

-This is a skeleton repo containing the [CFPB/DOCter](https://github.com/CFPB/DOCter)-based [Jekyll](http://jekyllrb.com/) template for
+It's made out of the [CFPB/DOCter](https://github.com/CFPB/DOCter)-based [Jekyll](http://jekyllrb.com/) template for
 [18F Guides](http://18f.github.io/guides/).

+The instructions below will allow you to run a local copy of the static site.

 ### Getting started